-A sweeper CFC rule would be problematic in that such a provision would lead to an infringement regardless of the substantial activity of the companies in question.
+A sweeper CFC rule would be problematic in that it would lead to an infringement regardless of the substantial activity of the companies in question.
 If revenues are gained abroad through a foreign subsidiary, then having them subsequently taxed in Ireland primarily on the grounds of the company in question being an offshore subsidiary, and without any reference to substance, would appear to be inappropriate.

-9.9 Anti-Avoidance Rules
+9.9 Anti-avoidance Rules

-Ireland signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI) on 7 June 2017 and intends to adopt the principal purpose test (PPT) provisions in its DTCs.
-Ireland has indicated that it will not implement the supplementary limitation on benefits provisions when incorporating the PPT in its treaties.
+Ireland signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI) on 7 June 2017.
+MLI came into force in Ireland on 1 May 2019, adopting the principal purpose test (PPT) provisions in its double taxation conventions.

 In respect of anti-avoidance rules, Ireland already maintains a long-standing general anti-abuse rule under its tax code.
-Following a review of the relevant provisions, the Irish tax authorities have indicated that an amendment to the current GAAR will not be necessary.
+Following a review of the relevant provisions, the Irish tax authorities have indicated that an amendment of the current GAAR will not be necessary.
 Consequently, the proposed DTC limitation of benefit and anti-avoidance rules are unlikely to have a significant impact on Ireland in respect of inbound and outbound investors.